DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 }
 ~~~

-The `parse(data)` method reloads data on each applied change.
+Each call to `parse(data)` replaces the current dataset.

-The To Do List component is ready to use.
-When the element is added to the page, it initializes the To Do List with data.
-Provide additional configuration settings as needed.
-Visit the [To Do List API docs](api/overview/configs_overview.md) for the full list of available properties.
+The component now renders a populated To Do List.
+See the [configuration overview](api/overview/configs_overview.md) for other available properties.

 #### Handle events

-When a user performs an action in the To Do List, the component fires an event.
-Use these events to detect the action and run the desired code.
+Subscribe to events to react to user actions.
 See the [full list of events](api/overview/events_overview.md).

 Open *todo.component.ts* and complete the `ngOnInit()` method.
 The snippet below attaches a handler to the `add-task` event: